sccirlos/utrgv2020_CS1170/README.md

-# Hello Vaqueros and welcome to CSCI 1170! :vaquero:
+# Hello Vaqueros and welcome to CSCI 1170! :partying_face:

 ### Teacher Assistants: